Comparison of different Tate conjectures: Introduction

-Let $X$ be a smooth projective geometrically connected variety over a finitely generated field $K$ (i.e. finitely generated over a finite field or $\QQ$).
-One can then construct a projective and smooth morphism $f:\CX\longrightarrow \CY$ of schemes of finite type over $\ZZ$, with $\CY$ irreducible and regular, whose generic fiber is $X/K$.
-For each closed point $y\in \CY$, let $k(y)$ denote the residue field of $y$ and $N(y)=q_y$ denote the cardinality of $k(y)$.
+Let $X$ be a smooth projective geometrically connected variety over a finitely generated field $K$ (i.e. finitely generated over a finite field or $\bbQ$).
+It extends to a projective and smooth morphism $\rho\colon \sX\longrightarrow \sY$ of schemes of finite type over $\bbZ$ with $\sY$ integral and regular, whose generic fibre is $X/K$ (compare \cite{Poonen_2017}).
+(We often call such a morphism a smooth model of $X/K$.)
+Let $|\sY|$ denote the set of closed points of $\sY$.
+For $y\in |\sY|$, let $q_y$ denote the cardinality of the residue field $k(y)$ of $y$.
+Set